Buckingham & District U3A – Welcome!

 U3A Newsletter

 We publish a newsletter twice a year, normally in Autumn and Spring.
 Members are encouraged to receive this by email in a PDF format, wherever possible, as this reduces our postal charges.
-However, every member has the right to receive a printed version on request.
+However, every member who wishes to receive a printed version may do so on request.
+If a group or member would like to contribute an article or news item they are very welcome to send these to the Newsletter Editor.
+Previous Newsletters can be downloaded from the link on our site.